Become a Contributor

 TRANSLATIONS

 In our regular section called “In Translation,” we feature translations of work by Asian writers into English.
 This does not mean only fiction or poetry — it may be articles or essays also.
-Most of the stories we publish run less than 4,500 words, an average length being between 2,000 to 3,500 words.
+Most of the stories we publish run between 2,000 to 3,000 words.

 We also seek to draw more attention to translation as a field that has been – and remains – vital in developing cross-cultural awareness, through profiles of and interviews with translators.